benthamite/goldendict-ng/readme.md

 ## Requirements

-As noted, The package requires `goldendict-ng`.
+As noted, the package requires `goldendict-ng`.
 [Install it](https://xiaoyifang.github.io/goldendict-ng/install/) if you haven't done so.

 ## Installation